Flex Alexander: Career

 Alexander's first television role was on the short-lived 1993 ABC sitcom Where I Live, starring Doug E. Doug.
 Despite being critically acclaimed, the series was canceled that same year.
 Alexander then guest starred on episodes of Sister, Sister and The Cosby Mysteries before moving to Los Angeles in 1995 to concentrate on acting.
 In 1996, he landed a starring role on another short-lived sitcom Homeboys in Outer Space.
 The series was critically panned and canceled the following year.
 Later that year, Alexander co-starred in yet another short-lived series, the Steven Bochco-created Total Security.
 Following Total Securitys run, Alexander guest starred on Brooklyn South and The Parkers, and also had roles in several films including the 1998 direct-to-video release Backroom Bodega Boyz and She's All That (1999).

 From 2000 to 2001, Alexander appeared as Maya Wilkes' husband Darnell during the first season of the UPN sitcom Girlfriends.
-He left Girlfriends to star as single father Mark "Flex" Washington on the UPN sitcom One on One, a series he created and produced.
+He left Girlfriends to star as single father Flexter Alexander "Flex" Barnes Washington on the UPN sitcom One on One, a series he created and produced.
 For his role on the series, Alexander was nominated for three NAACP Image Awards and two BET Comedy Awards.
-In 2004, he portrayed Michael Jackson in the VH1 television biopic Man In The Mirror: The Michael Jackson Story, which garnered him another NAACP Image Award nomination.
-He refused to play Jackson with prosthetics, but did mimique his voice, copied mannerisms and had a makeup job done to lighten his skin tone.
+In 2004, he portrayed Michael Jackson in the VH1 television biopic Man in the Mirror: The Michael Jackson Story, which garnered him another NAACP Image Award nomination.
+He refused to play Jackson with prosthetics, but did mimic his voice, copied mannerisms and had a makeup job done to lighten his skin tone.
 He also refused to "cast judgement" over the singer's legal troubles of the time and said "we should pray for him".
 Alexander returned to One on One for two more seasons, however, during the last season, his character was written out and reduced to a recurring role when the show's premise was rebooted.

-Following the end of One On One, Alexander had roles in the 2006 film Snakes on a Plane, opposite Samuel L. Jackson, and the 2007 horror film The Hills Have Eyes 2.
+Following the end of One on One, Alexander had roles in the 2006 film Snakes on a Plane, opposite Samuel L. Jackson, and the 2007 horror film The Hills Have Eyes 2.
 He also had a role in Clement Virgo's Poor Boy's Game, with Danny Glover.
 Alexander's most recent role was in a 2007 episode of CSI: Miami.
-Flex and his wife, Shanice, will have their own reality show Flex & Shanice premiering November 1, 2014, on OWN.
+Flex and his wife, Shanice, had their own reality show Flex & Shanice that premiered on November 1, 2014, on the OWN.